webitube/UnityCapture/README.md

 ### Settings

-There are two settings for the 'Unity Capture' behavior.
+There are a few settings for the 'Unity Capture' behavior.

 - 'Resize Mode': It is suggested to leave this disabled and just let your capture target application handle the display sizing/resizing because this setting can introduce frame skipping.
 So far only a very basic linear resize is supported.
 - 'Mirror Mode': This setting should also be handled by your target application if possible and needed, but it is available.
+- 'Double Buffering': See [performance caveats](#performance-caveats) below
+- 'Enable V Sync': Overwrite the state of the application v-sync setting during capturing
+- 'Target Frame Rate': Overwrite the application target fps setting during capture
+- 'Hide Warnings': Disable output of warning messages (but not errors)

 ### Possible errors/warnings